This escaped convict that's on the loose somewhere out there.

 How much money he's getting?

-This is these crocodile tears.
+These crocodile tears.

-Uh back in uh December, December 1st of 2005.
+This is from a Bob Novak column back in December, December 1st of 2005.

-And Silberman had made some comments about J. Edgar Hoover and the FBI, which Silberman uh had investigated decades ago.
+And Silberman had made some comments about J. Edgar Hoover and the FBI, which Silberman had investigated decades ago.

 Let me read you an excerpt from the Novak piece.